notsag-dev/tricks-htb/README.md

 ### Abstract shit
 - If there are so many things that look the same, check if there's one of them that's different.

+### Shell from mysql
+Run this from mysql to drop to a shell and see what user you are on:
+`\! /bin/sh`